LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 - release: engine specific

 **Serialization Formats**
 -------------------------------------

 There are many formats available for serialization, the most commonly used being CSV, XML, JSON, YAML.

-Our requiremnet for data serialization is that it would be:
+Our requirement for data serialization is that it would be:

 - Editable with a text editor
 - Human readable